21 October 2021

 – How a flag can be accessed.

-– What progress had been made in early adopter sites in London.
+– What progress had been made in early adopter sites in the North East.

 This webinar is open to NHS, public sector, charitable sectors, academics, and network sponsors only.
 Your registration will be reviewed, and you will receive confirmation of your attendance within 48 hours.